Infernal0/alx-low_level_programming/0x00-hello_world/README.md

 Task4: a C program that prints exactly
 Task 5: a C program that prints exactly with proper grammar, but the outcome is a piece of art
-Task6: a C program that prints the size of various types on the computer it is compiled and run on
+Task6: a C program that prints the size of various types on the computer it is compiled and run on a script that generates the assembly code (Intel syntax) of a C code and save it in an output file. a C program that prints exactly and that piece of art is useful